apache/druid/docs/content/ingestion/tasks.md

 ### Native Index Tasks

-Druid provides a native index tasks which doesn't need any dependencies on other systems.
+Druid provides a native index task which doesn't need any dependencies on other systems.
 See [native index tasks](./native_tasks.html) for more details.

 Segment Merging Tasks